Skip to Main Content

 Step 1: Providing Notice or Filing the Lawsuit

-In non-judicial and expedited foreclosures, the homeowner will be sent a notice letting them know the loan or obligation is in default.
+In a non-judicial foreclosure, the homeowner will be sent a notice letting them know they are in default.
 This notice is often referred to as a "Notice of Default."

-In a judicial foreclosure, the lienholder will file a petition with the district or county court (depending on how much money is involved) and the homeowner would then be served with the paperwork, usually by a process server or county constable.
+In a judicial foreclosure, the lienholder will file a petition with the district or county court (depending on how much money is involved) and the homeowner would then be legally served with the paperwork, usually by the county sheriff or private process server.

 In most cases involving a home loan, federal regulations state the foreclosure action cannot begin until the loan is over 120 days delinquent.